 - begin with a hyperlink to the original work — in order to make the conversation as inclusive as possible, there is a strong preference for reviews to focus on scholarly works that can be found online without using a subscription service such as Westlaw or Lexis.
 That said, reviews of articles that are not freely available online, and also of very recent books, are also welcome.

 - We usually excerpt the first two paragraphs of every review on the ‘front page’ at jotwell.com; please write those first two paragraphs with this in mind.
 In particular, it helps if something about why the work is special appears in those paragraphs.

 - We accept submissions in any form.
 Please do not tab or indent paragraphs, and please limit the number of spaces after any punctuation to just one space (i.e. no “legal double space”).
 Jotwell publishes in HTML, which is a very simple text format and which does not lend itself to footnotes.
 If you are not comfortable with HTML, just draft the article in your favorite word processor and Jotwell’s staff will convert it for you.
-If you absolutely must use footnotes, do not use the footnote feature of your word processor.
-Instead, enclose the footnote text in ((double parenthesis)).
+If you absolutely must use footnotes, you may use footnote feature of your word processor and we will convert them for you.
+Or, you can enclose the footnote text in paired note codes: 1 to end it.

 - Please provide a title for your review in addition to the full citation to the work being reviewed.
 We ask that your title differ from the title(s) of the work(s) being reviewed.
 If the work is available online, we would be grateful for that URL as well.